Mitchell County DUI Court Process

 3. Trial (If No Plea Deal)

 - What the Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
-This typically involves presenting evidence such as police officer testimony, field sobriety test results, and blood or breath alcohol concentration (BAC) results.
+This means they must present evidence that you were impaired and that your impairment affected your ability to drive safely.

 - Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case.
-A simple DUI trial may last one or two days, while a more complex case could take several days or even a week.
+A simple DUI trial may last a day or two, while a more complex case could take several days.

 First Offense

-- License Suspension: Minimum of 12 months.
-You may be eligible for a limited driving permit under certain conditions after a period of suspension.
+- License Suspension: Your driver's license will be suspended for a period of one year.
+You may be eligible for a limited driving permit under certain circumstances.

 Second Offense

-- Ignition Interlock Device (IID) may be required for a period after license reinstatement.
+- Mandatory IID: Installation of an Ignition Interlock Device (IID) is mandatory for license reinstatement.

 Third Offense

-A third DUI offense in Georgia within a five-year period is considered a high and aggravated misdemeanor.
+A third DUI offense within a ten-year period is considered a high-risk offense under GA law § 40-6-391.

 What to Bring to Court

-- Court Summons: The notice you received informing you of your court date.
+- Court Summons: The official notice you received from the court, indicating the date, time, and location of your hearing.

-- Professional Dress Code: Dress professionally and respectfully.
-Avoid wearing casual clothing, such as jeans, t-shirts, or shorts.
+- Professional Dress Code: Dress in a neat and professional manner.
+Avoid wearing casual clothing such as shorts, t-shirts, or flip-flops.
 Business attire is recommended.

 Local Court Procedures